 In order to be in balance and to stay grounded with what is around us, we need to seek or find grounding and balance within ourselves…the best we can.
-Start your morning with some sun salutations and balancing postures to invigorate you and prepare you for your day.
+Create a ritual for yourself – maybe something as simple as a 10-minute mediation to steady the mind.
+Or, start your morning with some gentle sun salutations and balancing postures to invigorate you and prepare you for your day.
 Finish the practice with a forward fold and a cozy Savansana.

 It can be challenging to stay aligned on a path.
 Even if you know what you want and where you are heading…there are always distractions…or plans change…or you change.
 And of course, there is ‘the grass is always greener.’

 I’ve always known my greater purpose as a teacher.
 However, a few years into my teaching I started feeling a little scattered and sometimes lost in where I was heading with my work.
 I often stumbled with mental distractions.
 Either my brain would prematurely jump to get onto what’s next, or the allure of the outside world or social media would pull me into a time-sucking vortex.
 Then it was suggested I needed to brand myself.
 I started questioning what I was doing.
 Was I doing enough?
 Was this what I wanted?
 Was I staying true to my path?